c567wang/Point-Based-Tennis-Prediction/README.md

 ## Code

-Now organized into chapters which can be indepedently run.
+Now organized into chapters which can be independently run.

 ## New Data

 "New" relative to the data in the archive directory.
 All from [Jeff Sackmann’s GitHub](https://github.com/JeffSackmann).
-Title of directory cannot be changed without making corresponding changes in the Jupyter notebooks.
+Title of directory cannot be changed without making corresponding changes in the Jupyter notebooks under the Code directory.

 ## Misc.